 Programs of study are individually designed by the candidate and the faculty advisor.
 The minimum requirements are for 36 course credits and a Master's project.
 The Master’s Project serves as a capstone experience for the candidate’s academic study.
 The Project is typically a written paper of substantial length (50-100 pp.) and links the candidate’s program of study with future professional work.
 As the culmination of the degree program, the Project provides an opportunity for the candidate to conduct an in-depth study on a topic of professional interest.
 Projects are frequently developed in the context of CIE’s externally-funded grants and contracts.

 Students are required to take two courses: ED 615Z – Introduction to International Education (1 cr., first semester) and ED 793W – Master’s Seminar in International Education (3 cr., final semester).
 The program of study typically takes four semesters to complete.
-Courses are taken within the International Education concentration and across the School of Education or University, according to the interests and needs of the student.
+Courses are taken within the International Education concentration and across the College of Education or University, according to the interests and needs of the student.

 Concentration Coordinator: Jaqui Mosselson (Associate Professor)